luma/menagerie/distributed_systems/replication_and_consensus.md

 2. A's request is ignore by the nodes as it's proposal number is not the highest one that it's seen (n=4)
 3. B sends an accept request to all nodes with the highest proposal number that it's seen (n=4) and value associated with the highest proposal number among the prepare responses it saw (v=8, note that this is the value that A proposed)
 4. B's request is accepted by all the nodes  as it's proposal number is higher or equal to the number that it's already seen
-5. As each acceptor accepts the value it sends it to the learner nodes.
+5. As each acceptor accepts the value it sends it to the learner nodes
+6. Once a learner node has received a final value from the majority of acceptors then that value is committed.
+Note that it's possible for a single learner node to receive conflicting values from acceptors, which is why it's important that the learning waits for a **majority** of acceptors to signal the **same** value.

 As this point the system has reached consensus on a value of 8 and Paxos is complete.